Naming your child

 In adoption, the child gets their surname from the adoptive parents on the same basis as a child gets their surname from the biological parents.
 However, an adopted child may also keep their previous surname as such or as part of a compound surname.

-If a child adopted from a foreign country does not have a first name when arriving to Finland, the parents must notify the Local Register Office of the first name/first names selected for the child within six months of the date on which the child is entered into the Finnish Population Information System.
+If a child adopted from a foreign country does not have a first name when arriving to Finland, the parents must notify the Digital and Population Data Services Agency of the first name/first names selected for the child within six months of the date on which the child is entered into the Finnish Population Information System.

 Parents of newborn children born in Finland need not take any measures to obtain a personal identity code for the child.
 The hospital provides the necessary details of all births to the national Population Information System, and when the child’s birth is registered, a personal identity code is issued for him or her.

-For a Finnish citizen born abroad, a personal identity code is issued when the local register office, by request of the parents, registers the child in the Population Information System.
+For a Finnish citizen born abroad, a personal identity code is issued when the Digital and Population Data Services Agency, by request of the parents, registers the child in the Population Information System.
 It is enough that one of the parents is a citizen of Finland.
 Registration will require supplying a legal birth certificate and, where necessary, other official information.
-No personal visit to the local register office is required, as a request for registration can be submitted to a Finnish foreign mission or be posted directly to the local register office.
+No personal visit to a service location of the Digital and Population Data Services Agency is required, as a request for registration can be submitted to a Finnish foreign mission or be posted directly to the Digital and Population Data Services Agency.